 This special event introduces the theme of our 2019 Festival (July 13-28) - Salonnières: Women of Power and Influence - which celebrates extraordinary women who brought together great performers, composers, and thinkers, and helped launch the careers of composers whose music we still enjoy.

 Enjoy delicious wine and refreshments while listening to musicians from Valley of the Moon Music Festival perform Tchaikovsky’s Souvenir de Florence.
-A very special treat, Lynn Lancaster will read from Pyotr's letters to his patron, Nadezhda von Meck.
+As a very special treat, Lynne Lancaster will read from Pyotr's letters to his patron, Nadezhda von Meck.

 Without the support of wealthy, influential, and musically-astute patroness Nadezhda Von Meck (1831-1894) Pyotr Ilyich Tchaikovsky would likely have remained an impoverished professor at the Moscow Conservatory.